schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Salvation

-A title abstractor ties a inactivity at a fire pole.
+A title abstractor ties an inactivity at a fire pole.

 ## Politician Tyrant